joalla/discogs_client/docs/source/contribution.md

 Submit changes to the code or the documentation by forking our repo and submitting a pull-request to the master branch.
 If you are unsure about anything or have questions, please [add a post in in the Ideas section](https://github.com/joalla/discogs_client/discussions/categories/ideas) of Discussions.

-first get in contact in the ideas section on the discussion board.

 ## Test an unreleased feature

 Sometimes you might want to use or test a feature that has not been released yet, such as a pull request that needs to be tested.